LeadWoods0902/DandD_Nightmare_Plague/Quests/Individual/Past within the Present/Stronvan's Quest.md

-Engagne in acts of villainy as Stronvan, Lord Paladin of the Emperor.
+Engage in acts of villainy as [[Stronvan Quatre]], Lord Paladin of the Emperor.